 For the Easter holiday, I thought I would adapt our mushroom quiche recipe into a Spring brunch dish, with asparagus and ham.
 It turned out great, my one note is to not add any salt as the ham brings enough salt to the party.

-- 1/2 recipe pie dough (see Pâte Brisée recipe)
+- 1 recipe pie dough, enough for one bottom crust (see Pâte Brisée recipe)

 - 2 tablespoons olive oil